Red Birch River Birch

 Hampshire,--found sparingly along streams in the southern part of the

 state; abundant along the banks of Beaver brook, Pelham (F. W.

-Batchelder); Massachusetts,--along the Merrimac river and its
+Batchelder); Massachusetts,--along the Merrimac river

 tributaries, bordering swamps in Methuen and ponds in North Andover.

 South, east of the Alleghany mountains, to Florida; west, locally

 through the northern tier of states to Minnesota and along the Gulf

 states to Texas; western limits, Nebraska, Kansas, Indian